17+ Zen Garden Ideas That Relax Your Mind

 Firstly, let us establish what a Zen garden is and what it is not.
 Many people incorrectly refer to Japanese garden design as ‘Zen’.
 This is not true, there is an absolute difference with clear rules for Zen gardens in place.

 A classic Zen garden is an aid to meditation that were first created by monks.
-They are carefully controlled settings which feature raked sand, raked gravel, larger rocks, stone, pebbles and shrubs.
+They are carefully controlled settings which feature natural elements like raked sand, larger stones, raked gravel, large rocks, natural stone, pebbles and shrubs.
+These all form part of the landscape design.

 Zen gardens are a place that encourage introspection and meditation.
 The aim is to rake the colored sand in circular motions or in a pattern, to represent the sea.
 The stones too are a representation, they represent trees if they are placed upright, or if they are placed flat like stepping stones, they represent the sea.

-Zen gardening is not your traditional gardening experience, it is more about mindfulness.
+Zen gardening is not your traditional gardening experience, there is an element of mindfulness.
 A time to contemplate and reflect.
 Therefore, the essence of a traditional Zen garden is about creation rather than landscaping.
 Taking time out to rake the white gravel of the dry landscape is a wonderful escape.

-What if you don’t have the room?
+What if you don’t have the room in your outdoor space?
 A mini Zen garden is perfectly possible since it is the action that is important.
 Having a miniature Zen garden does not detract from the experience.
 They all serve the same purpose.
+There is a wide spectrum when it comes to Japanese garden ideas.

 Even if you do have space, a small Zen garden is more than enough.
 It simply means that you have more room to layout your space.